FredHutch/easybuild-life-sciences/README.md

 ---

-# Easybuild Bootstrap - Ownership and Permissions
+# Bootstrap - Ownership and Permissions

 There are a number of manual steps that were performed that can best be described as messy, and also perhaps make up the bulk of the useful information here.